Medieval (film): Plot

-Torak and his Cumans pillage Žižka's home village of Trocnov, torched his home, tortured his nephew and put him through a wooden spike, and kidnapped his brother Jaroslav to swap him for Katherine. Žižka killed his nephew to spare him further torment.
+Torak and his Cumans pillaged Žižka's home village of Trocnov, torched his home, tortured his nephew and put him through a wooden spike, and kidnapped his brother Jaroslav to swap him for Katherine. Žižka killed his nephew to spare him further torment.
 One of the rebels, Barbara, was spared during the attack to warn Žižka, and later agrees to accompany Žižka and his mercenary outfit to the rebel camp where they train the rebels in combat.
 Katherine attempts to escape only for Jan and his men to catch her again.
 Torak and Martin engage in a hostage swap with Žižka, and Jaroslav blamed Jan for his son's death.
 Torak then sets up a trap in the mountain pass, but Žižka, aware of Torak's strategies, used the help of the rebels and great tactics to defeat Torak's men and recapture Katherine despite being outnumbered.

 Žižka and his men manage to escape with Jaroslav and Katherine, however, Giovanni was mortally wounded during the fight and died.
 They hid in a nearby cave but are ambushed by Torak and Martin and Žižka barely escapes losing his eye in a fight.
-The group splits up and Cyril was wounded by Torak while covering Žižka's escape and dies of his wounds.
+The group splits up, during which Cyril was wounded by Torak while covering Žižka's escape and dies of his wounds.
 Katherine nurses Jan from his injury while Jan has fervent memories of his late friend, Anna.
 Katherine is then retaken by Torak's lieutenant, Ajdar, who is then killed and decapitated by Žižka.
 Torak is searching for Žižka while terrorizing local peasants and finds Ajdar's head impaled on a tree.
 Rosenberg and his personal guard soon close in on Žižka and Katherine.
 Jan is willing to free Katherine, but after witnessing Rosenberg's cruelty first-hand, Katherine decides against returning to him.
 They discovered Captain Martin and his men preparing to hang David, a young rebel in front of the peasants, and when Katherine attempted to intervene, Jan attacked the soldiers, but was beaten down due to the overwhelming numbers.
 Katherine kills Martin and the village peasants trample his men.
 Tovak appears at the village along with his men and Conrad, who betrayed Žižka's outfit and made a deal with Tovak, to discover the massacre.
 Conrad is shot and killed for his betrayal by Freddy.